Pavithra-Bhaskar/python-summer-party-2025/day03_disney/notes03.md

 # 🎢 Disney Parks Guest Spending Behavior
-Company: WhatsApp ◆ Difficulty: Hard
+Company: Disney ◆ Difficulty: Hard

 You are a data analyst working with the Disney Parks revenue team to understand nuanced guest spending patterns across different park experiences.
 The team wants to develop a comprehensive view of visitor purchasing behaviors.
 Your goal is to uncover meaningful insights that can drive personalized marketing strategies.